 Save Bilbies, invest in Aboriginal Land Management

-Controlling foxes, feral cats and fire are crucial in saving the demise of the bilby, which is why Indigenous land management plays such a fundamental in their survival.
-Nearly 80 per cent of all bilbies live on Aboriginal owned or managed land, and Indigenous people fall responsible for protecting the bilby population in Australia.
+Controlling foxes, feral cats and fire are crucial in saving the demise of the bilby, which is why Indigenous land management plays such a fundamental role in their survival.
+Nearly 80 per cent of the small population of bilbies live on Aboriginal owned or managed land, leaving many Indigenous people responsible for protecting its population.

 “Indigenous hunting of feral cats is the cheapest and most cost effective way to control cats.
 So my primary focus with bilbies is to support Indigenous hunting and burning.”

 Last year the Ninu (bilby) Festival held in Kiwirrkurra Community brought together Indigenous land management groups, scientists, government agencies and research institutions to share knowledge, stories and discuss the future of the severely threatened marsupial.
-In September this year, the very first Bilby Blitz will occur, where Indigenous rangers will work at the same time across all of the known – both, current and former - bilby habitats, looking for active bilby sites.
+This year, the very first Bilby Blitz will occur, where Indigenous rangers will work at the same time across all of the known – both, current and former - bilby habitats in Australia, looking for and recording active bilby sites.

-Leah Robinson, Parnngurr Ranger in the Martu community, WA and helps protect bilbies by hunting feral cats, looking after country, controlling fire burning and bringing up fresh food.
+Leah Robinson, a Parnngurr Ranger in the Martu community in WA helps protect bilbies by hunting feral cats, looking after country, controlling fire burning and bringing up fresh food.
 She attended last years’ Ninu festival,

 “We listened to a lot of different mobs, talking about how they look after the bilby (Mankarr).
 We shared ideas and we shown how to trap cats,” She told NITV.